Now more than ever, we’re seeing the critical importance of resilient, ethical, and sustainable supply chains.

-4. Industry and Cross-Sector Partnerships for Responsible Sourcing and Procurement
+Challenge Area: Responsible Sourcing and Procurement

 For companies, there are many drivers that complicate responsible sourcing and procurement of raw materials and inputs: Sometimes, first-mile producers, such as farmers, extractors, and fisherfolk, lack the resources and training to access sustainable inputs, purchase quality equipment, or apply sustainable methods.
 Other times, it’s companies that need to make the commitment to (1) source responsibly and (2) potentially pay more.

 The RMI brings together more than 400 companies in 10 different industries to create a range of tools, resources, and practical guidance to help companies advance responsible sourcing of minerals from conflict-affected and high-risk areas.
 The RMI also works with governments, NGOs, international organizations, and other key stakeholders in mineral supply chains, including via the European Partnership for Responsible Minerals and the Public-Private Alliance for Responsible Minerals Trade.

-5. New, Collaborative Models for Sustainability Assurance and Verification
+Challenge Area: Sustainability Assurance and Verification

 Many companies have heavily invested in verification and certification models that identify and reward farmers, producers, and suppliers for using sustainable methods.
 But when it comes to traditional certification and auditing of individual small-scale producers, these tools often fall short despite significant investments.